Tetyana290501/whataname/README.md

-The rise of mercantilism in the 18th century led to increased government intervention in the economy, including tariffs, subsidies, and trade monopolies aimed at promoting national wealth and power.
+The spread of capitalism in the 19th century was accompanied by social upheaval, including labor strikes, protests, and the rise of socialist and labor movements advocating for workers' rights and social reforms.